Christian1984/vfrmap-for-vr/README.md

 I made this mod for myself and for now, it does exactly what I want.
 If you like it.
 Let me know and share it with other VR pilots :-)

+# TL;DR

+The Mod consists of **TWO PARTS(!)**: a *server* and an *ingame-panel* that you need to install and run **BOTH**!

+**Please take the time to at least read the Installation and Usage sections below!!!**

+It's dead simple!
+But if you only install the panel to the community folder and ignore the server this mod won't run and may appear "broken" to you!

 # Features

 - The VFR-Map is a separate panel inside the sim: No fiddling around with virtual desktop browser windows etc.